 - Insider Tip: Local’s love to make fun of people who mispronounce “Alta.”
 It is pronounced like AL-ta, not AHL-ta.
 Got it?

 Brighton Resort may not get all the glory that the other ski resorts around Salt Lake City receive, but it’s no slouch!
-It was the first ski resort to open in Utah and one of the first in the U.S. They were also the first ski resort to allow snowboarders!
+It was the first ski resort to open in Utah and one of the first in the U.S. to allow snowboarders!

 It’s well-loved by families and attracts a fair number of snowboarders who come to pay homage and enjoy the decent park.
 We enjoyed our time at Brighton immensely and found it to be one of the most digestible resorts.
 Even though the resort lacks much for expert runs.
 We did enjoy some excellent powder turns in their trees.